Tupevarj/SurgeryRoomSimulation/README.md

 ## Assignment

 Assignment 3 results are available in Examples\Assignments\A3 folder..
-Assignment 4 results are available in Examples\Assignments\A4 folder.
+Assignment 4 results are available in Examples\Assignments\A4 folder..

 ...